UK Energy: Analysis and Strategy

 BREAKFAST & SEMINAR

 This event opens the Rushlight Show.
 Breakfast will be served from 8.00am for those who are pre-registered.
 Breakfast will then finish being available by 8.30am when the panel commences.
 The panel session will end by 10.00am and then there will be the address by the Minister which will be available to everyone.
-After the address, delegates for just this part of the event are asked to leave the theatre and visit the Exhibition before leaving by 11.00am, having had the opportunity to visit the Exhibition or to have impromptu one-to-one meetings in the meeting area.
+After the address, delegates for just the UK Energy Seminar are asked to leave the theatre and visit the Exhibition before leaving by 11.00am.

-The presentations will set out once and for all the current position and way forward for the UK energy market, looking at onshore and offshore wind, solar, bioenergy, marine energy, nuclear, fracking, coal-fired power station closures, geothermal and other heating and cooling systems with what remains of the subsidy arrangements and without any financial support.
+The presentations will set out the current position and way forward for the UK energy market, looking at onshore and offshore wind, solar, bioenergy, marine energy, nuclear, fracking, coal-fired power station closures, geothermal and other heating and cooling systems with what remains of the subsidy arrangements and without any financial support.
 Following the launch of the Clean Growth Strategy, some of the necessary detail underpinning the report will start to be available at the time of this event.

 The decarbonisation of the UK Energy Market is taking place.
-Whether it is happening fast enough and effectively to meet the needs of energy sustainability, security and affordability is open to question, with sudden policy changes affecting solar and onshore wind in particular.
-With new nuclear moving forward slowly and fracking being placed as part of the energy source mix, what is the unified UK energy vision and strategy, what is the current economic position for renewables and is it all economically and technologically sustainable?
+Whether it is happening fast enough and effectively to meet the needs of energy sustainability, security and affordability is open to question, with responses to the Clean Growth Strategy suggesting that targets will be missed.
+With new nuclear moving forward slowly and fracking becoming more uncertain, what is the unified UK energy vision and strategy, what is the current economic position for renewables and is it all economically and technologically sustainable?
 What role will smart meters and grids, energy efficiency, demand response and storage play in delivering the final objective?

 The broad idea of electrifying transport and to a lesser extent heat (with hydrogen being touted much more loudly now) and decarbonising electricity generation to achieve the trilemma objectives increases the demand for electricity in the UK by a factor of about 6 at a time when coal-fired plant, the original mainstay of the centralised grid, comes off tap.
 Can all these variables converge on a reliable, affordable, clean energy system?
 Meanwhile, a new report has suggested that there should be a “bonfire of the traditional obsessions of energy policy makers and regulators” and that policy has been distorted by an undue focus on security of supply and fuel poverty.
 Furthermore, Dieter Helm’s recent study calls for radical changes to Britain’s energy policy and the current onshore wind policy is described as perverse in some quarters.